jawerg/meterdata/presi.md

         )
 ```

 Note that there is nothing clickhouse specific.
 But maybe, the parallelization works much better.
 However, I didn't try this strategy on Postgres yet (not true anymore 🤭).
-Thus, I've completely shifted the focus of the slides.
+Thus, I've completely shifted the focus of the slides to come.

 ---